-For image quality, lens selection, and focusing speed, nothing can match having a full-fledged dSLR for underwater photography will perform better than any compact camera.
+When it comes to image quality, lens selection, and focusing speed, a full-fledged dSLR for underwater photography will perform better than any compact camera.
 Sure, it will be larger and more expensive than a compact set-up, but the results speak for themselves.
 Many DSLRs can be considered to be professional underwater cameras, but it's also important to note that mirrorless technology has eclipsed DSLR innovation in the past three years.

 So what is the best dSLR camera to use for underwater photography?
-The Nikon D850 & Canon 5D Mark IV are still very hot right now.
+The Nikon D850 & Canon 5D Mark IV are still very hot full-frame cameras right now.
 The dslr underwater housings for these cameras are excellent quality.
 The Canon SL3 is one of the best value underwater DSLR cameras.
 It's worth taking a look at for anyone who wants professional image quality that is a significant step up from a compact camera, while maintaining a relatively low budget and size profile.

-Cropped sensor cameras make both macro and wide-angle easy to shoot underwater.
+Cropped sensor cameras, like the Canon SL3, make both macro and wide-angle easy to shoot underwater.
 Full-frame sensors really shine for ambient light shots and professional images, with their superior auto-focus, low light capabilities and dynamic range.

 Please feel free to call if you have trouble choosing between the models listed below, or want to talk about the best mirrorless cameras versus a dSLR.
-Our professional and knowledgeable staff can be reached directly at 310-633-5052, or email BWP's owner Scott at email@example.com
+Our professional and knowledgeable staff can be reached directly at 310-633-5052, or email our knowledgeable and dedicated sales staff at firstname.lastname@example.org.

 - The D850 expands the resolution on the new backlit CMOS sensor from 36.3 to 45.7 megapixels, while improving the high ISO performance, and maintaining the class leading dynamic range.
 Base ISO of 64 on the D850 is absolute gold.